c3aidti/c3python/README.md

 ## Jupyter Seed Data

-The `C3JupyterNotebook` class is provided to facilitate the generation of seed data for deploying jupyter notebooks developed using the C3 Jupyter service.
+The `C3JupyterNotebook` class is provided to facilitate the generation of seed data for deploying Jupyter notebooks developed using the C3 Jupyter service.

 Example script for generating seed data in the current working directory (e.g. `dti-jupyter/seed`) from a new notebook named: `MyNb.ipynb` on the `tc01` tag of the `dti-jupyter` application:
 ```